-YOLOv7 vs PP-YOLOE+: A Detailed Technical Comparison
+YOLOv7 vs. PP-YOLOE+: A Technical Comparison for Object Detection

-YOLOv7: Optimized for Speed and Efficiency
+YOLOv7: Optimized for Speed and Accuracy

 - Authors: Chien-Yao Wang, Alexey Bochkovskiy, and Hong-Yuan Mark Liao